Transylvanian mining railway: The bridges

-On the "Transylvanian Mining Railway" before 1900 were mounted 16 riveted metallic bridges of which six were viaducts.
+On the Transylvanian Mining Railway before 1900 were mounted 16 riveted metallic bridges, of which six were viaducts.
 The rest were between 3 and 15 meters in length over different obstacles (gorges, rivers, trenches).
-The two viaducts from the Retişoara valley were scrapped in the early 1990s.
-The rest of the bridges and viaducts were scrapped between 2001 and 2003, leaving the first and second curved bridges and the 114 long, "S" shaped viaduct over the Zlaşti valley, which was completely replaced in the summer of 1992.
-On 19 June 2009 the management of the Zlaşti limeworks for economic reasons decided to scrap the second curved bridge near Canton 1 Zlaşti.
-The first curved bridge was uninstalled in February 2010 and sold to an Austrian manager who is settled to Brad, Hunedoara county has a workshop at Crişcior, Hunedoara county and is specialized in restoring narrow-gauge rolling sock and infrastructure.
-Today the Zlaşti valley viaduct, the original metallic bridge from Govăjdia and the pillars and abutments of the former bridges remain.
+The two viaducts from the Retișoara valley were scrapped in the early 1990s.
+The rest of the bridges and viaducts were scrapped between 2001 and 2003, leaving the first and second curved bridges and the 114 long, S-shaped viaduct over the Zlaști valley, which was completely replaced in the summer of 1992.
+On 19 June 2009 the management of the Zlaști limeworks for economic reasons decided to scrap the second curved bridge near Canton 1 Zlaști.
+The first curved bridge was uninstalled in February 2010 and sold to an Austrian manager who is settled to Brad, Hunedoara County has a workshop at Crișcior, Hunedoara County and is specialized in restoring narrow-gauge rolling sock and infrastructure.
+Today the Zlaști valley viaduct, the original metallic bridge from Govăjdia and the pillars and abutments of the former bridges remain.

 Locomotives and rolling stock

-On the railway since the line opening ran Hungarian MÁVAG 51 class steam locomotives which were replaced in the 1950s by eleven Reşiţa type, 150 horsepower steam locomotives.
-Between the late 1970s and mid-1980s the Reşiţa steam locomotives were replaced by five L45H class, 450 horsepower diesel-hydraulic locomotives that were produced in the Faur (23 August) factories in Bucharest.
+On the railway since the line opening ran Hungarian MÁVAG 51 class steam locomotives which were replaced in the 1950s by eleven Reșița type, 150 horsepower steam locomotives.
+Between the late 1970s and mid-1980s the Reșița steam locomotives were replaced by five L45H class, 450 horsepower diesel-hydraulic locomotives that were produced in the Faur (23 August) factories in Bucharest.

 The first hopper cars had a 7-ton capacity each, ran on two axles with manual actuated braking systems.
 The old hopper cars were replaced in the early 1980s with 20 ton and 22 ton capacity "K" type hopper cars, that ran on four axles mounted in two bogies, the cars had pneumatic braking systems, only the unloading mechanism was actuated manually.
 The first passenger cars were brought from Hungary, that were replaced in the early 1960s with passenger cars brought from the Unio factory from Satu Mare.
 In 2001 they scrapped some of the extra rolling stock, along with the old steam locomotives, hopper cars and passenger cars.
 Some locomotives and rolling stock were sold to serve on other narrow-gauge lines from Romania or abroad.
 The last two L45H class locomotives and the last ten "K" type hopper cars were used until the autumn of 2008 for transportation of limestone from the improvised loading station at Hunedoara West-Station to the limeworks from Zlaşti.
-In the autumn of 2009 the last two locomotives and hopper cars were transported to the central workshops at Crişcior for restoration and further use on other railways.
+In the autumn of 2009 the last two locomotives and hopper cars were transported to the central workshops at Crișcior for restoration and further use on other railways.